 Born to hippie artists, Jeremiah Zagar grew up in South Philly spending most afternoons in a dark movie theater or wandering the aisles of his local TLA video store.
 Later, on trips home from Emerson College, he started filming his parents, resulting in the documentary, In A Dream, which premiered at the SXSW Film Festival and screened theatrically across the US and in film festivals around the world.
 It was broadcast on HBO, shortlisted for an Academy Award and received two Emmy nominations, including Best Documentary.
 His next feature-length documentary, Captivated: The Trials of Pamela Smart, premiered in competition at the Sundance Film Festival and aired on HBO to much fanfare in 2014.
-He directed and co-wrote his latest project, the feature We The Animals – based on Justin Torres’ best-selling novel of the same name – which was selected for the Sundance Directing and Screenwriting Lab fellowships and premiered at this year’s 2018 Sundance Film Festival.
-When he’s not working, Jeremiah spends his time swimming in New York City’s finest public pools.
+He directed and co-wrote the feature We The Animals – based on Justin Torres’ best-selling novel of the same name – which was selected for the Sundance Directing and Screenwriting Lab fellowships and premiered at the 2018 Sundance Film Festival.
+His latest work, the documentary series The Fix, based on Johann Hari’s book Chasing the Scream: The First and Last Days of the War on Drugs, is now streaming on Roku.j

 When I read Justin Torres’ novel We the Animals in 2012, I had just come back from in Egypt, where I’d been editing The Square, about the 2011 Egyptian revolution.
 When I was working on that film, I decided that for the next few years of my life, I was going to live in Cairo and edit and be a revolutionary.
 I had a film in Sundance that year, so I went to the festival – but afterward discovered I didn’t have enough money to get back to Egypt.
 So I realized, “Oh.
 I guess I’m not a revolutionary …” When I wasn’t able to do this thing I was deeply passionate about, I had to ask, “What else am I passionate about?
 What do I believe in?
 What am I a zealot for?”